640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Dentures replace missing teeth and their adjacent tissues with a removable dental appliance made of acrylic resin and, in some cases, a combination of metals.
+Dentures replace missing teeth and their adjacent tissues with a removable dental appliance.
+Dentures are made of acrylic resin or a combination of acrylic and metals.

 Complete.
-This type of denture replaces all of the teeth and their adjacent tissues.
+This type of denture replaces all of the teeth and their adjacent tissues in an arch.

-The complete or partial dentures can be placed either after the teeth are removed and gums have healed (conventional) or immediately after the teeth are removed:
+Complete and partial dentures can be placed either after the teeth are removed and the gums have healed (conventional) or immediately after the teeth are removed (immediate).

 Conventional.
-Conventional dentures allow a recovery time (usually four to eight weeks) after all of the teeth are extracted before the dentures are placed in the mouth.
+Conventional dentures allow a recovery time (usually 4 to 8 weeks) after all of the teeth are extracted before the dentures are placed in the mouth.

 Immediate.
 This type of denture does not allow a healing period after all of the teeth are removed.
 The denture is immediately fit into the mouth after all teeth are removed.
-Additional adjustments in the fitting of this type of denture procedure may be necessary as healing occurs.
+More adjustments in the fitting of this type of denture procedure may be needed as healing occurs.

-Occasionally, select roots are retained and the complete or partial denture is made to fit over these roots.
+In some cases, select roots are retained or dental implants are placed and the complete or partial denture is made to fit over these roots or implants .
 The appliance is called an overdenture.
-Saving some key roots can help retain the bone in the jaw that supports the denture.
+Saving some key roots or placing implants can help retain the bone in the jaw that supports the denture.

-Daily remove and brush the denture carefully with a brush and toothpaste, both specifically designed for denture cleaning.
+Every day, remove and brush the denture carefully with a brush and toothpaste, both specifically designed for denture cleaning.
+Clean the denture over a towel or bowl of water in case you drop it.

 If a partial denture is in place, remove it before brushing your natural teeth.